DATA-606-SPRING-2023-THU/SwapanGupta_Data606/README.md

 ![Image](https://github.com/SwapanGupt/SwapanGupta_Data606/blob/main/images/Dataset.png?raw=true)

-- The unit of analysis is a patient
 - The dataset has 1000 units of analysis
 # Features:
 Below are the variables I am considering for analysis